 The table also lists the portion of the M&IE rate that is provided for incidental expenses (currently $5 for all tiers).
 If all meals are provided for you on a particular travel day, you will receive $5 for incidental expenses.

 The GSA rates are also adjusted for the first and last day of travel.
 On these days, travelers would receive 75 percent of the total M&IE rate for their travel destination.
 See table below.

 What is included in the M&IE Rate?

 Incidental expenses include fees and tips given to porters, baggage carriers, hotel staff, and staff on ships.
 Taxes and gratuity (tips) are included in the M&IE rate as well, so travelers will not be reimbursed separately for those items.

 How are non-employees reimbursed for meals and incidental expenses under the new method?

 Non-UA employee travel will not be reimbursed as allowances/per diems.
-Non-employees will be reimbursed for actual expenses up to the GSA standard M&IE rate of $51.00.
+Non-employees will be reimbursed for actual expenses up to the GSA standard M&IE rate of $55.00.
+(Note: For travel prior to Oct 1, 2018, the CONUS per diem rate of $51 will apply).
 Non-employee reimbursements will be entered in Concur Invoice as a Payment Request.
 The Non-Employee Meal Reimbursement Worksheet should be completed and attached to the Payment Request as supporting documentation.